 As decisions have already been made establishing the first round of research, debate, evaluations, hearings and citizen consultations, President Obama era regulation had already established its line, Canadian CRTC policy gone through its due diligence, controversy and established its line, and similarly the EU with its 2015 regulation reaching similar conclusions.
 Interestingly with Brexit looming, the UK, having fallen under the EU regulatory framework is now facing the potential for its own Net Neutrality debate in the coming years, though the expectation is that it will be converted over to UK law.

-One of the most brilliant parts of the open internet is that great ideas can take root anywhere.
-This requires a base level of internet access of course, but beyond that, not much else.
+One of the most brilliant aspects of the open internet is that great ideas can take root anywhere.
+We must defend this.
+It requires a base level of internet access of course, but beyond that, not much else.
 This has created an inordinate amount of opportunity not only in previously less accessible places economically, but also for western economies to seek out and embrace working relationships, staffing and innovation from outside their usual geographies.
 It's made the world smaller, in a good way.

 The next batch of great innovation, however, if remotely conflicting with established players could well find themselves pushed out of market entry simply due to price of access.
 That price of access is currently zero, notwithstanding ingenuity, server infrastructure and code – what everyone needs anyway.
 But that price could well go up if a rich, established incumbant player decides they don't want competition.
 They swing a deal with an ISP to "buy out" that space to either limit, throttle, or altogether block competitors from entering.
 Users of that ISP may well have nothing they can do about it besides complain.